latticecut/latticecut.github.io/_posts/2020-01-05-structural-deepening.md

 Observe that if we create a technology, we do so for a reason, a *purpose*.
 To achieve this purpose we harness a property of the world, a *phenomena*.
 Arthur's use of the word *principle* refers to the idea of harnessing a phenomena for some purpose.(ibid. p.
 2007) I interpret the y-axis of a Wardley Map as linking purposes, via principles, to phenomena.
 See Figure 4a.

-We can arrange purposed systems in chains of dependancies starting with (user) needs.
+We can arrange purposed systems in chains of dependencies starting with (user) needs.
 These needs might be personally or socially perceived - but they are the reason we created the component in the first place - and they sit at the top of the y-axis supported by a set of components and sub-components.
 It is the nature of technology that, at the end of this chain (or terminating branch) there is always a physical effect or a phenomenon that can be exploited to satisfy it.

 Following Arthur (Arthur 2007 [^arthur2007]) we can maintain that each system of components, or *assembly* of components, itself has a purpose - that task that it is designed to carry out.
 If not, it would not exist.
 Consequently, technologies are put together or *combined* from component parts or assemblies in a recursive manner[^recursive].
 This can be seen with Figure 4c where the engine component is comprises five further technologies and we have rearranged the graph of our engine from Figure 3b to a map in Figure 4c.